algolia/instantsearch/packages/instantsearch-specs/content/widgets/refinement-list.md

     description: the label of each refinement item
   - name: .ais-RefinementList-checkbox
     description: the checkbox input of each refinement item
+  - name: .ais-RefinementList-labelText
+    description: the label text of each refinement item
   - name: .ais-RefinementList-count
     description: the count of values for each item
   - name: .ais-RefinementList-footer